-- 9.1 Locate building service areas so as to minimize visibility from public view and reduce potential conflicts with on-site circulation. - 9.2 Conceal utility equipment, such as mechanical, electrical, solar, and communications equipment, from public view, other on-site users, and neighboring properties.

-- 9.3 Locate utility equipment and building service and delivery areas on the development site along the alley or within the site's interior. - 9.4 Site planning that incorporates rideshare queuing and drop off is encouraged. - 9.5 Consider building improvements such as lighting and signage on façades that face onto alleyways.
+- 9.1 Locate building service areas so as to minimize visibility from public view and reduce potential conflicts with on-site circulation. - 9.2 Conceal utility equipment, such as mechanical, electrical, solar, and communications equipment, from public view, other on-site users, and neighboring properties. - 9.3 Locate utility equipment and building service and delivery areas on the development site along the alley or within the site's interior. - 9.4 Site planning that incorporates rideshare queuing and drop off is encouraged. - 9.5 Consider building improvements such as lighting and signage on façades that face onto alleyways.

-Response: All utilities, trash, recycle and delivery services are contained within the site.
+Response: All utilities, trash, and recycling are contained within the site.
 HVAC will be roof mounted and screened from view.
 This minimizes the public's interaction with those services which helps to enhance the pedestrian experience.
-The ground plane has been designed to create a respite for residents, visitors and Old Town patrons.